amadio/vecgeom/Overview.md

 Shape primitives have the full set of methods for intersection, distance to nearest boundary of volume required for navigation of tracks for particle transport simulations.

+Associating these shapes with materials, and placing them inside others can be used to create a hierarchial description of an arbitrary geometrical setup.

+VecGeom is capable of locating the volume to which a point belongs, and of finding the intersection of ray from such a starting point in a chosen direction.
+These navigation capabilities are optimised using a new set of acceleration techniques.

-A distinguishing feature of VecGeom is that it provides methods with SIMD signatures to cope with multiple tracks in one call, for all appropriate methods of the shape/solid primitives.
+A distinguishing feature of VecGeom is that it provides the set of methods with SIMD signatures to cope with multiple rays/tracks in one call.
+All appropriate methods of the shape/solid primitives have SIMD versions.
+A selected set of navigation methods, for selecting the bounding boxes of volumes, also have SIMD versions.

-List of topics from Google document
+**Not part of document - a list of topics to cover** List of topics from Google document
 - How we create geometry objects via factories,
 - The roles of ‘unplaced’, ‘placed’ and ‘specialised’ classes